 Tom's expert tip: Head across the street to newly redesigned Tosca Cafe, for some holiday spirits once you're done shopping.

-Recommended for Christmas Shopping because: Proceeds from sales at 826 suport their free workshops for kids, so your Christmas gift will do some real good.
+Recommended for Christmas Shopping because: Proceeds from sales at 826 support their free workshops for kids, so your Christmas gift will do some real good.

 Tom's expert tip: 826 Valencia is a perfect entry point for all the eclectic experiences the Mission district has to offer.

-Recommended for Christmas Shopping because: There's few Christmas gifts better than chocolate, and there are few chocolates better than Ghirardelli.
+Recommended for Christmas Shopping because: There are few Christmas gifts better than chocolate, and there are few chocolates better than Ghirardelli.

 One of the best shopping malls in San Francisco, Westfield Centre is ideally located just two blocks from Union Square and features more than 170 alluring boutiques.
 Inside, you'll find Bloomingdale's and the second-largest Nordstrom in the country, as well as Betsey Johnson, Herve Leger, Kenneth Cole and H&M. Delightful sit-down and quick-serve restaurants stand poised to meet refreshment needs of all kinds, and the complex also includes a nine-screen movie theater.
 Even if you don't like shopping, head to the top to view the gorgeous glass dome, where you can also lounge with your laptop and enjoy the free wi-fi.